turingschool-examples/challenges/merge_with.markdown

 => {:a=>2}
 ```

-However sometimes we'd like to perform a similar logic but specify
+However sometimes we'd like to perform a merge using a customized process
-a dynamic merging function: merge 2 hashes by summing the values of
+for combining overlapping values: merge 2 hashes by summing, concatenating,
-matching keys, etc.
+or subtracting the values of matching keys, etc.

 Let's implement a function to do this.
 Define your own method `merge_with`
 which takes 3 arguments: